Italy

 • other taxes.

-The taxable income is 100% of the rental income.
+The taxable base is 100% of the rental income.

 Foreign real estate

-As of FY 2012, IVIE (see the Other taxes section for more information) replaced the national income tax (IRPEF) on incomes deriving from foreign real estate not rented, whereas rented real estates must be reported in any case in the tax return.
+As of FY 2012, IVIE (see the Other taxes section for more information) replaced the national income tax (IRPEF) on incomes deriving from foreign real estate not rented.

 Otherwise, if the income deriving from rented real estate owned outside of Italy is not subject to taxation in the foreign country, the rental income reduced by 15% constitutes the taxable income in Italy.